-Success for Pacific professionals upskilling through micro-credential
+Success for Pacific professionals upskilling through micro-credentials

 A new course designed to smash the ‘brown ceiling’ has produced its first successful cohort of students.